-Photos of the burn-out funnel were posted on social media by Ricky Ruble.
+Photos of the burned-out funnel were posted on social media by Ricky Ruble.
 One of the photos shows a starboard side of the funnel charred to the core.
-Another photo shows a funnel that appears to have been damage, and some of its exhaust pipes exposed.
+Another photo shows a funnel that appears to have been damaged, and some of its exhaust pipes exposed.

 Passengers onboard Carnival Freedom were able to record videos of the firefighting efforts.
 Several of the photos show orange and black flames.
-There are no injuries reporte in the fire.
+There are no injuries reported in the fire.

-The fire is quickly extinguish by the exhaust system
+The fire was quickly extinguished by the exhaust system

-The Carnival Cruise Line said it will repair the funnel on its next scheduled dry dock.
+The Carnival Cruise Ship Catches Fire Line said it will repair the funnel on its next scheduled dry dock.
 Guests will be given a $100 onboard credit, as well as wifi package extension.
 They will also get an extra drink package.
-They had a chemical smell on the ship, and it was being investigate by the US Coast Guard.
+There was a chemical smell on the ship, and it was being investigated by the US Coast Guard.

 Despite the incident, the ship was able to continue on its scheduled voyage.
-Passengers who were injure, including six Americans, were rushed to the hospital.
+Passengers who were injured, including six Americans, were rushed to the hospital.

 Carnival Freedom cruise ship